Chiefs pick Quinn to be No. 2 quarterback

 “We kind of like the guy a little bit,” Crennel said.
 “If we didn’t like him or we didn’t think he had ability, we’d let him go.
 He’s an unproven guy, but we like some things about him.
 He’s still trying to learn the system, and there might be an opportunity for him this game.”

-- Should the Kansas City Chiefs extend Sean Smith? - Arrowhead Pride (blog)
+- Kansas City Chiefs salary cap scenarios and deadlines to consider - Arrowhead Pride (blog)